Factoring and Fractions

 We start with a reminder on how to expand expressions like (x + y)2 in the Special Products section.

-Then we will learn how to:
+Then we'll learn how to:

 - Factor expressions like a2 − b2 in Difference of Squares, followed by...